Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

     * Heroku is used for the deployment of this app.

 ## Testing and Bug Fixes
+As this is a backend oriented project, the testing will have a large emphasis on functionality while also having to maintain layout and responsiveness to changes in screen size.
+Testing will be done across google chrome, mozilla firefox and microsoft edge at small (phone), medium (tablet/notebook) and large (any larger screen) sizes.

+To be considered successful, in each browser and at each size the webpage should;
+- Contain working and correct hyperlinks, both internal and external, with external links opening in a fresh tab.
+- Have no overlapping divs/ sections such that the layout is compromised.
+- Display a similar layout as to the wireframes provided above, with the exception of changes in layout design mentioned alongside the wireframes.

 | Test Description  	|   Shorthand Reference	|
 |---	|---	|
 |   Layout should be preserved at all window sizes	|  TC1 	|